 AD1514.
 Originally a chapel, it was elevated to a church in AD1600

 craftsmanship.
-A chapel in the church dedicated
+A chapel in the church dedicated to St Francis

-and later rebuilt but demolished again in 1645.
+but demolished again in 1645.
 The final structure was completed

 in 1675, with a fa?ade of Ionic columns flanked by two towers,

 which are seen over Margao and its surroundings.
 The church has

 ten altars and two small chapels.
-One is dedicated
+One is dedicated to Archangel

 Church of Our Lady of Mount

+day, 8 September).
 Neat stone steps leads up to the top.
 This

-Where the artillery of Yusuf Ali Adil Shah fired from and decimated Alfonso de Albuquerque's
+Where the artillery of Yusuf Ali Adil Shah fired from and decimated

+offering for victory.
 Although this church can hardly be called

-one of the architectural jewels of Goa, from its steps one gets a
+one of the architectural jewels of Goa, from its steps one gets

 Church of Our Lady of Miracles

 over a destroyed temple.
 It has an exquisite Baroque fa?ade, three

-alter, and the main one is dedicated to Our Lady of Miracles
+alter, and the main one is dedicated to Our Lady of Miracles and

 patterned with strips of wood.
 The image of Nossa Senhora de Milagres